Building payment workflows

 Yes

-Drop-in payments does not support interacting directly with saved payment methods
+Drop-in payments do not support interacting directly with saved payment methods

 Prerequisites: Refer to the Elements prerequisites section.